brianary/scripts/README.md

 - **Get-NetFrameworkVersions.ps1**: Determine which .NET Frameworks are installed on the requested system.
 - **Get-SystemDetails.ps1**: Collects some useful system hardware and operating system details via WMI.
 - **Grant-CertificateAccess.ps1**: Grants certificate file read access to an app pool or user.
+- **Import-Variables.ps1**: Creates local variables from records or hashtables.
 - **Install-PsAd.ps1**: Installs the PowerShell ActiveDirectory module.
 - **Install-SqlPs.ps1**: Installs SQLPS module and dependencies.
 - **Invoke-DbCommand.ps1**: Queries a database and returns the results.